Bake Play Smile

 • Leave the Honey Joys to cool in the tins for about 10 minutes before transferring to a wire rack to cool completely.

 • Store in an airtight container in the fridge for up to 1 week.
-(See notes)

 Notes

-Honey Joys are not suitable to freeze.
+• Honey Joys are not suitable to freeze as the Cornflakes lose their crunch factor.

 Nutrition